Cereal Bars

 cereal bars recipe.

-These homemade cereal bars need just 3 ingredients to make and taste better than anything store-bought!
-A healthy and kid-friendly snack.
+My homemade cereal bars need just 3 wholesome ingredients to make and taste better than anything store-bought!
+They make a healthy and delicious snack.
+Watch the video below to see how I make it in my kitchen!

 Ingredients